AMID

 Iteration & System Expansion

-The process was closely tied to clients feedback.
-Once the art direction was confirmed, the structure and visual system were applied consistently across the site, followed by developer handoff.
+The whole process stayed closely tied to client feedback.
+Once the art direction was locked in, the structure and visual system were applied consistently across the site, followed by developer handoff.

 Adjustable Parameters